connorslade/mslicer/README.md

 A high-performance, open-source slicer for MSLA resin printers.
 Supports the following output formats: Chitu (.ctb), Elegoo (.goo), NanoDLP (.nanodlp), and Vector (.svg).
-You can read more about the development of this project on its [project page].
 Often 20× to 120× faster than competing slicers, see the [benchmark results].

 ![][hero-image]

 ## Installation

-You can download stable builds for Linux or Windows from the GitHub [Releases] page.
+You can download stable builds for Linux, Windows, or MacOS from the GitHub [Releases] page.
 Stable Linux builds are also available on [Flathub][flathub] and [Nixpkgs][nixpkgs].
-You can find the latest development builds for Windows, Linux, and Mac OS on [Github Actions][actions-success], just open the latest workflow run and download the correct artifact for your system.
+You can find the latest development builds on [Github Actions][actions-success], just open the latest workflow run and download the correct artifact for your system.

 [![][flathub-badge]][flathub]
 [![][nixpkgs-badge]][nixpkgs]